10 Must-Visit Antipolo Tourist Spots for a Quick Escape Near Manila

 Although Metro Manila is stressful sometimes, we know that you have an affinity for its beautiful chaos.
 But the itch to go somewhere much quieter still hit from out of nowhere.
-Good thing, an out-of-town escape doesn’t have to involve hopping on a plane.
+Good thing, an out-of-town escape in Antipolo doesn’t have to involve hopping on a plane.
 Just an hour or two from Manila, you can already enjoy tons of Antipolo tourist spots that will take your stress away.

 Antipolo City is a perfect blend of urban-cool and provincial-calm that makes the drive worth it especially with all the good spots to see.

 Top 10 Antipolo Tourist Spots

 Take a break, escape the stress, and trade the busy city life with these beautiful spots in Antipolo City near Manila that will definitely make you want to pack a weekender bag!

 - Luljetta’s Hanging Gardens & Spa – An Antipolo City resort perfect for couples